-Installation Instructions for the Hawg Halters 4 & 6 Piston Calipers
+Installation Instructions for the Hawg Halters 4 & 6 Piston Calipers 2000-up H-D models only

 WARNING - BRAKE PERFORMANCE IS A CRITICAL SAFETY ITEM.
 BRAKE SYSTEMS SHOULD BE INSTALLED BY A QUALIFIED SERVICE TECHNICIAN ONLY!!!!

 The master cylinder needs to be the correct size bore diameter for 100% braking efficiency.